craig-m/crgm_net/README.md

 ## set environment vars

-All config is set in environment variables.
-Change and paste into shell:
+All config is held in environment variables.

+Change and paste into vagrant VM shell:

 ```
 export vm_name="crgmnetsrv_001"